SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/The Roaring Twenties.md

 ### [40] What were the key issues in the United states during the year 1928?
 Income tax, prohibition, and prosperity are the key issues in 1928
 ### [41] By the time he came into office, what issues did President Herbert Hoover have to deal with?
 Stocks are dangerously high, and are inflated beyond their worth.
-The stock market was unstable and it collapsed.
+The [[stock market]] was unstable and it collapsed.
 ### [42] What does the value of stocks drop down to?
 Stocks down more than fifty billion dollars.
-### [43] What does the value of the stock brokers and business mogul's responses to the failing stock market?
+### [43] What does the value of the stock brokers and business mogul's responses to the failing [[stock market]]?
 As a result, some speculators commit suicide, small investors have their savings wiped out.
 Many business are forced to close, national income drops to less that half, and 1 out of every 4 farms are sold for taxes.
 ### [44] By the end of 1930, how many Americans were unemployed?
 How much did it grow by 1932?
 There are 4.5 million Americans unemployed, and by 1932, it grew to 13 million.
 ### [45] What did America know about the coming times as a result of this major issue in it's economy?
-Did not have the answers to the problems it had to face, but knew it had to face them. [[The Great Depression INDEX]]
+Did not have the answers to the problems it had to face, but knew it had to face them. [[TGD INDEX]]